STRATA Skin Sciences Announces - GuruFocus.com

+Website delivers enhanced patient resources including an easy 3-step process to search, find, and communicate directly with XTRAC partner practices

-HORSHAM, Pa., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- STRATA Skin Sciences, Inc. ( SSKN), a medical technology company dedicated to developing, commercializing and marketing innovative products for the treatment of dermatologic conditions, today announced that it had been notified by Nasdaq that Strata has regained compliance with the Nasdaq listing requirements regarding minimum bid price, Rule 5550(a)(2).
+HORSHAM, Pa., March 02, 2023 (GLOBE NEWSWIRE) -- STRATA Skin Sciences, Inc. ( SSKN), a medical technology company dedicated to developing, commercializing and marketing innovative products for the treatment of dermatologic conditions, today announced the launch of the new XTRAC® website, www.xtracclear.com.
+The new website educates patients on XTRAC excimer laser therapy for the treatment of psoriasis, vitiligo, and atopic dermatitis (eczema).
+Additional features of the site include:

-Robert Moccia, Strata’s Chief Executive Officer, stated, “I am pleased to announce that we have received notification that we have regained full compliance with the Nasdaq listing requirements, and we look forward to our continued focus on growing our business.”
+- Advantages of XTRAC therapy, how it works, proven results, and patient testimonials

+- Practice Finder tool enabling potential patients to quickly find an XTRAC provider in their surrounding area

 About STRATA Skin Sciences, Inc.